-- (1) As used in this section: - (a) "Contact" means visual or voice contact without the aid of any mechanical or electronic amplifying device other than a hearing aid.

-- (b) "Group bear hunting party" means 2 or more members lawfully hunting bear under this ordinance in a group all using firearms. - (2) Any member of a group bear hunting party may kill a bear for another member of the group bear hunting party if both of the following conditions exist: - (a) At the time and place of the kill, the member who kills the bear is in contact with the person for whom the bear is killed. - (b) The member for whom the bear is killed possesses a current unused bear carcass tag valid for the bear management zone in which the bear is killed. - (3) A member who kills a bear under subs.
-(2) shall ensure that a member of his or her group bear hunting party without delay attaches a bear carcass tag to the bear prior to moving or field dressing it.
+- (1) As used in this section: - (a) "Contact" means visual or voice contact without the aid of any mechanical or electronic amplifying device other than a hearing aid. - (b) "Group bear hunting party" means 2 or more members lawfully hunting bear under this ordinance in a group all using firearms. - (2) Any member of a group bear hunting party may kill a bear for another member of the group bear hunting party if both of the following conditions exist: - (a) At the time and place of the kill, the member who kills the bear is in contact with the person for whom the bear is killed. - (b) The member for whom the bear is killed possesses a current unused bear stamp valid for the bear management zone in which the bear is killed. - (3) A member who kills a bear under subs.
+(2) shall ensure that a member of his or her group bear hunting party attaches to it a tag listing the member's hunting identification number and bear stamp number to the bear prior to leaving the carcass unattended in the field.
 No member who kills a bear while group hunting shall leave the bear unattended until after it is properly tagged.